 We have been called to be stewards of the earth – I am a Christian, and in the Bible, God calls us to be stewards of what He created.
 I can help care for the wonderful things I believe He created!

 We want to be “good” people – Protecting nature is simply a “good” thing to do.
 Caring for others and helping to create a peaceful and harmonious world is important!
 You don’t need a specific reason to care.
 Protect and care for nature simply because it is part of this wonderful planet that we share!

 I want to share my love of nature with others – When you love something, don’t you want to share that passion with others?
 I want all aspects of nature (both plants and animals!) to be around for many more generations so that someday, a bajillion years from now, another little girl can become obsessed with giraffes, quokkas, sharks, whales, and octopuses like I am too!
 I want another child to climb trees and smell that amazing earthy scent when it rains.

 Why do you love the natural world around us and want to protect it?
 Let me know in the comments below!

 Bring these animals into your home and be reminded of their beauty every day through art!
-Check out my Etsy shop or click here to go to my products page.
+Check out my shop.
 Subscribe to my eblast to stay up-to-date with my latest events, naturalist tips, and conservation efforts!